csirlin/MNIST-Number-and-Letter-Detection/README.md

 I potentially found the issue: the image data seems to be in a different format.
 The imported dataset has values that range from 0 to 255, whereas the working dataset embedded into tensorflow ranges from 0 to 1.
 The two datasets also print in different formats.
 Both datasets print to show the comparison.

+Update 5/20:
+Was able to trim down the dataset to only the first 10 letters.
+Shuffling the training data caused the machine learning to not work for some reason.
+Changing the shuffling method fixed this.